 - Nutritional counseling

-- Bereavement support for your family
+- Grief and loss support for you and your family

 The following services are not covered under Medicare:

 - Treatment for the life-limiting illness that is not for pain control and other symptom management